jlipps/async-showcase/promises-bluebird-topdown/README.md

 and verifies whether its content is as specified.

 1. It must ensure that the file is a new one
-2. It must put the following content: !, a time-descriptor, and the numbers 0-10
+2. It must put the following content: Hello World, !, a string describing the evenness of the current time and the numbers 0-10.
 3. It must check whether that content is as expected.

 # benefits